 Where can I get more information?

-Please note that this information sheet is a summary giving you basic information about a particular topic.
-It does not cover the whole of the relevant law regarding that topic, and it is not a substitute for professional advice.
 You should also note that because this information sheet avoids legal language wherever possible, it might include some generalisations about the application of the law.
 Some provisions of the law referred to have exceptions or important qualifications.
 In most cases your particular circumstances must be taken into account when determining how the law applies to you.

-This is Information Sheet 218 (INFO 218), updated in February 2017.
+This is Information Sheet 218 (INFO 218), updated in November 2018.
 Information sheets provide concise guidance on a specific process or compliance issue or an overview of detailed guidance.